chassing/linux-sysadmin-interview-questions/README.md

 * What is an A record, an NS record, a PTR record, a CNAME record, an MX record?
 * What is the sticky bit?
 * What is the difference between hardlinks and symlinks?
 What happens when you remove the source to a symlink/hardlink?
+* What is an inode and what fields are stored in an inode?
 * Howto force/trigger a file system check on next reboot?
 * What is SNMP and what is it used for?
 * What is a runlevel and how to get the current runlevel?
 * What is SSH port forwarding?
 * What is the difference between local and remote port forwarding?
+* What steps to add a user to a system without using useradd/adduser?

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>